 4.5 LRP ESTIMATION: AGGREGATE ABUNDANCE LOGISTIC REGRESSION-BASED LRPS

-Empirical LRPs based on the probability of all component inlets (nested within CUs) being above their lower benchmarks could not be identified for WCVI Chinook because there are no years when all inlets were above their lower benchmark in the historical record (Figure 4.3).
+Empirical LRPs based on the probability of all component inlets (nested within CUs) being above their lower benchmarks could not be identified for WCVI Chinook because there are no years when all inlets exceeded their lower benchmark in the historical record (Figure 4.3).
 In order to fit a logistic regression model to data, observations of successes (years when all inlets were > lower benchmarks) and failures (years when all inlets were not > lower benchmarks) are required.
 The estimation of empirical LRPs is limited to SMUs with historical records that demonstrate contrast in status over time.

 4.6 LRP ESTIMATION: PROJECTION-BASED LRPS